Sue Collier, PGDip Counselling, UKCP Reg, MBACP

 Concessionary rates are available to people on a low income/benefits and students.

 |Face to face counselling:||Yes|

-Available daytime and evening, including Saturdays.
+Available weekdays and Saturdays.

 Types of client